aakers24/THM/Paths/SOC1/SOC1.md

     * Beats is an open-source host-based agent that is a Data-shipper which is used to transfer data from endpoints to Elasticsearch.

 * Kibana Query Language (KQL) is a query language used to search ingested information in Elasticsearch.
 Lucene Query Language is also supported.

 ---

+### Splunk

+* Splunk is one of the industry leaders in SIEMs.
+It is a paid product and is not open-source.

+* It is comprised of three main components which are the Forwarder, Indexer, and Search Head.

+    * Forwarder - Lightweight agent installed on endpoints which collects data and sends it to the Splunk instance.
+It is analogous to the previously mentioned SIEM agents.

+    * Indexer - Main data processor of Splunk which takes data from Forwarders, normalizes, and stores them for search and analysis.

+    * Search Head - Location in the Splunk App which allows for searching information processed by the indexer.
+It provides a search feature as well as use of Splunk Search Processing Language (SSPL).
+Requests are sent to the indexer which returns results.

+---